SonarSource/SonarTS/README.md

 * Related "if/else if" statements and "cases" in a "switch" should not have the same condition ([`no-identical-conditions`])
 * Identical expressions should not be used on both sides of a binary operator ([`no-identical-expressions`])
 * Functions should not have identical implementations ([`no-identical-functions`])
+* Function parameters, caught exceptions and foreach variables' initial values should not be ignored ([`no-ignored-initial-value`])
 * Return values should not be ignored when function calls don't have any side effects ([`no-ignored-return`]) ([`requires type-check`])
 * Functions should use "return" consistently ([`no-inconsistent-return`])
 * `Array.reverse` should not be used misleadingly ([`no-misleading-array-reverse`]) ([`requires type-check`])